Thórsmörk – Rjúpnafell and the hidden valley

 The hidden valley below Rjúpnafell.

-Garden of Eden.
+A little garden of Eden.

 The scary stuff

 The zigzag path itself is quite doable, but there is a lot of loose gravel along the track.
-Things start to get tricky where the zigzag path ends, just below the first peak.
+Things start to get realy tricky where the zigzag path ends, just below the first peak.
 I followed an increasingly smaller path to a point where it barely clung to the edge of the rock.

 It just faded out into nothingness in front of me, and I realized I’d gone too far.